Data4Democracy/assemble/README.md

-Special thanks to the drug-spending team for writing such a great README that we had to borrow liberally from it
+Special thanks to the drug-spending team for writing such a great README we borrowed liberally from it